 The humble office plant may look fairly powerless, sitting there in the corner of the room, but far from just making the place look brighter, they are actually working hard to keep us healthy.

-Research has proven that plants can improve our mood and health in many ways.
+Research has proven that indoor plants can improve our mood and health in many ways.
 They remove harmful toxins from the atmosphere in a room, freshening it and giving us healthier air to breathe.
 What’s more, incidents of sickness from coughs, headaches, stress and tiredness are fewer where people work near plants.
 We even work better, are more creative and are generally happier around plants.

 To celebrate the many ways plants can improve our lives, eFIG (the European Federation of Interior Landscape Growers) is launching tomorrow (14.01.15), a new campaign: Healthy Plants Healthy You .